 While the advantages of SaaS solutions for end users are undeniable, the SaaS business model offers game-changing opportunities for IT service providers, too.
 Still, moving an app to the cloud can feel like a daunting task from both a technical and business point of view.

 In fact, shifting to SaaS business model is not so tough if you outsource the task to a reliable cloud migration service provider.
 At Relevant, we know the ins and outs of infrastructure migration to the cloud.
+The methodology DevOps for SaaS can help make the transition fast, flexible, and secure.
 Just drop us a line, and we’ll help to handle your software product migration to the cloud-based business model in a way that works for you.